Anteater-Electric-Racing/aer-documentation/src/firmware/ccm/sensorIntegration.md

 ## Purpose
 Design a function that converts **4 shock sensor ADC readings** into usable **shock travel values in millimeters** for telemetry and suspension analysis.

-The function accounts for the fact that the linear potentiometer signal is **inverted** in the current wiring/ADC interpretation:
-- Sensor output starts near **5 V** when the shock is **not compressed**
+The shock sensors are **linear potentiometers** whose signal sits close to **5 V when the shock is fully extended**.
-- The measurable voltage swing during travel is only about **0.14 V**
-- Because of that, the code flips the ADC reading and maps the small voltage change into a **0 to max travel** range

-This allows the system to track suspension compression for all four corners of the car.
+When the suspension compresses, the voltage only decreases slightly.

+The total useful signal range is approximately:

+**5.00 V → 4.86 V**

+So the **actual change is only about 0.14 V**.

+Because the change is very small relative to the 5 V baseline, the code treats **the difference from 5 V** as the meaningful signal and scales that difference to the full mechanical travel of the shock.

 ---